U.S. to sanction leader of Lebanon's Free Patriotic Movement - WSJ | Law-Order

 U.S. to sanction leader of Lebanon's Free Patriotic Movement - WSJ

-Bassil, the son-in-law of Lebanon's president and head of the Christian-led FPM, is also a former foreign minister.
+Bassil, the son-in-law of President Michel Aoun and head of FPM, Lebanon's largest Christian political bloc, is also a former foreign minister.
+In September, the United States blacklisted two former Lebanese government ministers it accused of enabling Hezbollah.

+It accused a former transport minister, Yusuf Finyanus, and a former finance minister, Ali Hassan Khalil, of engaging in corruption and leveraging their political power for financial gain.
+Well-armed Hezbollah has risen to become the overarching power in Lebanon, which is now grappling with a financial meltdown.

 - READ MORE ON: